 Could you tell us a little about yourself?

+I am a designer, creator, and founder of Studio THDP a London and Milan-based interior design studio founded with my partner, Italian Manuela Mannino, in 2005.
 I have been a British furniture and interior designer for more than 34 years, working with high-end interior residential and commercial projects for international clients and developers in exclusive areas of London and worldwide.

 Having studied design for three years I found myself at 20 working in a studio dealing in Italian furniture.
-The company was the first importer of B&B Italia, Cassina, De Sede in the UK and had a real ’60s vibe, loaning furniture for the Bond films.
-I learnt more about design there than I did three years studying – it’s also where I became hooked on Italian design.
+The company was the first importer of B&B Italia, Cassina, and De Sede in the UK and had a real ’60s vibe, loaning furniture for the Bond films.
+I learnt more about design there than I did in three years of studying – it’s also where I became hooked on Italian design.

 Detail is the design for me, so sometimes I start an interior design project with a small furniture detail and build upon that.
 I think having studied furniture design and construction can really help you understand the language inherent in the design, and with that language, you are more able to describe what you mean.